 compliance with the Regulation.

 Service Providers existing prior to this Policy coming into effect will receive training on

 the Policy as soon as training can be reasonably performed.

 The training includes but is not limited to:

 - how the Policy and its procedures and practices direct the provision of services

 to persons with disabilities;

 - how to interact and communicate with persons with a range of disabilities;

-The Firm Administrator will maintain written training records.
+The Human Resources Manager will maintain written training records.

 Service Animals and Support Persons